puppeteer/puppeteer/new-docs/puppeteer.jshandle.evaluatehandle.md

 The only difference between `evaluateHandle.evaluate` and `evaluateHandle.evaluateHandle` is that `executionContext.evaluateHandle` returns in-page object (JSHandle).

-If the function passed to the `evaluateHandle.evaluateHandle` returns a \[Promise\], then `evaluateHandle.evaluateHandle` would wait for the promise to resolve and return its value.
+If the function passed to the `evaluateHandle.evaluateHandle` returns a Promise, then `evaluateHandle.evaluateHandle` would wait for the promise to resolve and return its value.

 See [Page.evaluateHandle()](./puppeteer.page.evaluatehandle.md) for more details.